 This course covers the use of precision measuring instruments.
 Emphasis is placed on the inspection of machine parts and use of a wide variety of measuring instruments.
 Upon completion, students should be able to demonstrate correct use of measuring instruments.
 This course is aligned with NIMS certification standards.
-CORE

-128 MTT Geometric Dimensioning and Tolerancing I
+MTT 128 Geometric Dimensioning and Tolerancing I

 This course is designed to teach students how to interpret engineering drawings using modern conventions, symbols, datums, datum targets, and projected tolerance zones.
 Special emphasis is placed upon print reading skills, and industry specifications and standards.
 This course is aligned with NIMS certification standards.
-Pre-Requisite As determined by College

-134 MTT Lathe Operations I
+MTT 134 Lathe Operations I

-This course includes more advanced lathe practices such as set-up procedures, work planning, inner- and outerdiameter operations, and inspection and process improvement.
+This course includes more advanced lathe practices such as set-up procedures, work planning, inner- and outer-diameter operations, and inspection and process improvement.
 Additional emphasis is placed on safety procedures.
-Upon completion, students will be able to apply advanced lathe techniques, MTT 134/135 are suitable substitutes for MTT 129.
+Upon completion, students will be able to apply advanced lathe techniques.
+MTT 134/135 are suitable substitutes for MTT 129.
 This course is aligned with NIMS standards.
-Pre-Requisite As determined by college
+Prerequisite As determined by college

-137 MTT Millina I
+MTT 137 Milling I